State-of-the-art facilities and delivered by expert practitioners/researchers

 Our choice of pathways allows you to specialise in the final year and ensures the best preparation for a range of career choices, including sports science support, teaching, coaching, performance analysis and strength and conditioning.

 You will be taught alongside students on other courses with similar disciplines including Sport Rehabilitation and Exercise, Physical Activity and Health.
 This broadens the links between sports science and professions aligned to health care.

-We're pleased to say that in the Complete University Guide 2017 rankings our Sports Science course has jumped to 21st place nationally and now ranks 2nd in the North West, with an impressive 4.25 out of 5 for student satisfaction.
+We're very proud that Salford is the highest ranking university in the North West for Sports Science in the latest Guardian league tables.
+We're also pleased to say that in the Complete University Guide 2017 rankings our Sports Science course has jumped to 21st place nationally, with an impressive 4.25 out of 5 for student satisfaction.

 This course is endorsed by the British Association of Sport and Exercise Sciences (BASES) and is recognised by the NSCA under their education recognition programme.